jasonfrank/event-service/README.txt

 Configuration
 -------------

-Configuration right now is handled in src/gupta/config.py.
+Configuration right now is handled in gupta/config.py.
 The only item to be configured so far is the database.
 Specify the data source name and any parameters it needs (filename, username, password, database name, etc).

 The Server
 ==========

 The server can be run with:

-  python src/gupta/server.py
+  bin/event_server

 It starts up listening on the localhost on port 8080.
 I haven't done anything fancy at the OS level with firewalls, just clicked Allow.
 I